ashwinpillai45/ashwinpillai45/README.md

 - 👋 Hi, I’m @ashwinpillai45
 - 👀 I’m interested in ...
 Embedded System and Designing
 - 🌱 I’m currently learning ...
-M4 Arm Programming (STM32)
+M4 Arm Programming (STM32) and FreeRTOS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ashwinp45@gmail.com